 Private lenders have limited collection powers in comparison to the federal government.
 For instance, once you default on a federal student loan, the U.S. Department of Education can automatically garnish your wages, take your tax refund, or offset your Social Security Benefits.
 However, until they sue you, private lenders can do none of those things.
 And even when they sue, private lenders have to win and get a judgment before they can garnish your wages or take money from your bank account (levy).

-Can student loans put a lien on your house?
+Can private student loans put a lien on your house?
 Student loans can put a lien on your house if you default and your lender sues you and gets a judgment.
-In many states, a judgment allows the loan holder to put a lien on your house.
-However, they typically won't force a sale of your home.
-Instead, the lien will stay on your home until you sell it or refinance it.
-At that point, you'll have to pay your student loans to get rid of the lien.
+However, the loan holder typically won’t force a sale of your home.
+Instead, it will keep the lien on your home until you sell or refinance.
+At that point, you’ll have to pay your student loans to get rid of the lien.

 Until your loan charges off, your options to get your private student loan out of default or delinquency may include: